zzzprojects/docs/entityframework-classic.net/pages/features/features.md

 - [C# Eval Expression](csharp-eval-function.md)

 ## Future Features
 This library is still under development.
-You can expect a lot of more features in future months.
+You can expect a lot more features in future months.